jphenow/scribbler/README.md

 With the template enabled (either during call to log [:template => true] or by setting to be used by default) you will have each log entry wrapped into a template to pretty-up and get some more boilerplate data.
-As you can see in the (config)[#config] above.
+As you can see in the [config](#config) above.
 See method docs and specs for more information.

 ## Todo